 Many people have a third set of molars in the back of their mouth that will typically become noticeable as a young adult.
 Sometimes these molars need to be extracted, but sometimes they don’t.
 Everyone is unique when it comes to wisdom teeth.
 Some people don’t even have them at all!

 When you come in for one of your bi-annual examinations, we will take X-rays to determine if wisdom teeth are present.
-When you visit William Maras DDS, your oral health is very important to us, as well as your experience.
+When you visit Maras Dentistry your oral health is very important to us, as well as your experience.
 Any type of oral surgery can be stressful, which is why we do everything possible to make you feel comfortable before, during, and after the procedure.

 If your mouth isn’t overcrowded and your wisdom teeth fully break through the gum, you will likely not need to get your wisdom teeth removed.
 You can have up to four wisdom teeth.
 However, it is possible to have less than that.
 Many only have two.

 Extraction will typically be necessary if the teeth are impacted, meaning they have only partially erupted or haven’t erupted at all.
 Some common symptoms people experience due to their wisdom teeth include: